operate-bsv/www.operatebsv.org/src/_articles/2020-04-02-operate-meets-javascript.md

 ## Finally

-In February, when I stood up in front of [\~900 people at CoinGeek London](/blog/cambrian-and-coingeek) and revealed that a JavaScript agent was *coming soon™*, I wasn't even sure if was being honest.
+In February, when I stood up in front of [\~900 people at CoinGeek London](/blog/cambrian-and-coingeek) and revealed that a JavaScript agent was *coming soon™*, I wasn't even sure if I was being honest.
 For a few reasons this has been a *really* challenging, and at times frustrating project to work on.
 To that point I must thank [@unanon_](https://twitter.com/unanon_) who joined me at CambrianSV in Lisbon, helped out with some of the dev work, and got to enjoy some of those laptop-smashingly frustrating moments with me.